simplefin/bank-access/README.md

     22 55 73 65 72 6E 61 6D 65 22 0A

-The runner of the script would then write the username followed by a newline on stdin like this (note the double quotes):
+The parent would then write the username followed by a newline on stdin like this (note the double quotes):

     "bob_the_user"